Contents

 This section includes the design of the policy as well hiring required to support the centralized purchasing process.

-Our experience shows that it takes more time to align the purchasing process across multiple entities.
+Our experience shows that aligning the purchasing process across multiple entities takes longer.

 Factor in a few weeks to get feedback, make changes to the policy, and then get the final alignment on the policy.

-All stakeholders across different entities need to be aligned to a standard policy for this to work.
+All stakeholders across different entities must be aligned to a standard policy for this to work.

 Factor in 8-12 weeks for hiring and onboarding in case of an external hire.

-For an internal hire, this process could be as short as 4-6 weeks.
+This process could be as short as 4-6 weeks for an internal hire.

 Implementation

 The implementation step includes operationalizing the policy.
-This includes executing the communication plan, setting up processes to support the centralized policy.
+This includes executing the communication plan and setting up processes to support the centralized policy.

 If procurement technology is part of your initial rollout, that needs to be part of your implementation plan.